paul-eff/MinecraftOfflineOnlineConverter/README.md

 This happened to me way to often, and now I automated the whole process.
 The Java applicatin will convert all player related files to be offline or online compatible.

+This application does **not support Sponge** servers at the moment!
+Feel free to contribute to this project if you want to see it happen.

 # Usage

 - Obviously download the jar